AlibabaCloudDocs/ros/intl.en-US/API Reference/API operations related to change sets/CreateChangeSet.md

 If the length of the template body is longer than required, we recommend that you add parameters to the HTTP POST request body to avoid request failures due to excessive length of URLs.

-You can specify only one of TemplateBody, TemplateURL, and TemplateId. |
+You can specify only one of the TemplateBody, TemplateURL, and TemplateId parameters. |
 |TimeoutInMinutes|Long|No|12|The amount of time that can elapse before the stack status changes to CREATE\_FAILED or UPDATE\_FAILED.

 When ChangeSetType is set to CREATE, this parameter is required.
 When ChangeSetType is set to UPDATE, this parameter is optional.